 If I were to list my three dinner guests, Hendrix would be among them.
 The best book I've ever read on Hendrix was "Starting from Zero."

 I wish I was old enough to see him play.
 However, I did have the pleasure of meeting his father briefly at the NAMM Show in Anaheim in 1999.

-Though it was more than 50 years ago he passed, Hendrix clearly remains a rock guitar giant who moved so many of us with his music which plays on and often until today.
+Though it was 52 years ago he passed, Hendrix clearly remains a rock guitar giant who moved so many of us with his music which plays on and often still today.